 Traveler's Health Services - Lawrence Memorial Hospital of Medford

 170 Governors Avenue, Medford, MA 02155

 600 West Cummings Park Suite 1300, Woburn, MA 01801

+Requests for refills can be submitted online anytime via MyChart, or by calling the office.
 Upon calling the main number, you can ask a staff member to connect you with the pharmacy line for prescription refills.
-For our patients that utilize the Patient Portal, requests may be submitted at any time.
 In your message, please be sure to include: patient's name, date of birth, person requesting the refill, name of medication being requested, dosage, pharmacy name and address, and number at which you may be contacted in case of questions or problems.
 Most prescription refills may be requested and completed during our regular office hours, Monday thru Friday.
 It may take up to twenty four hours for requests to be completed so please plan accordingly.

 Patients requesting refills on medications prescribed by specialists should contact their specialist for these refills, as they know these medications and their interactions best.
 Please be aware that specialists do not always have someone covering their practice while away, and such requests may take several days.
 Plan accordingly for medications you may need renewed by your specialist.

 Please be aware that certain medications require more frequent office follow ups.
 You may be asked to make an appointment in order for your medication to be renewed.